-The SoPHE Young Engineer Award challenges applicants, aged 18-35, to develop an engineering solution to a specified problem.
-The 2017 award was won by Alastair Hayden, a lead signalling communications engineer at Transport for London, for his design of a simple adaptor to aid water filtration.
+The SoPHE Young Engineer Award challenges applicants, aged 18-35, to develop an engineering solution to a specified problem for that year's entrants.
+The 2017 award was won by Alistair Hayden, a lead signalling communications engineer at Transport for London, for his design of a simple adaptor to aid water filtration.
 His entry impressed the judges for its thorough research and was considered an appropriate, scaleable and sustainable proposal.